tomalbrecht/udacity_drlnd_p2/Report.md

 ### How I did it

 First I started with the same parameters like as the bipedal environment.
 After two episodes I had horrible results (around 0,5 points) so I changed the setup the following way.
 At first the learning rate seemed very slow and the scores where fluctuating, so I checked the NN model and extended a layer on the actor model.
 The improvment of score values seemed more stable after this, but still quite slow.
+Every update at episode end seems to reduce the score value.
+Increasing the timesteps reduced this problem.

 ## Performance plot